 Which terminal does British Airways use at Heathrow?

-Which terminal does easyJet use at Heathrow?
+Which airlines use Terminal 3 at Heathrow?

 How do I get between terminals at Heathrow?